Jenny Seifert gives some tips on how to travel slowly in the Bavarian capital…

 Take a walk in a park

 Munich takes leisure seriously, which is perhaps evident in the well-kept appearance of many of its parks.
 Of them, the Englischer Garten is, of course, king.
-Formerly a playground for hunters, it is now one for urbanites, and is rich in both historical significance and landmass: at 417 hectares, it is Europe’s largest urban park, and is not far behind in worldwide rankings.
+Formerly a playground for hunters, it is now one for urbanites, and is rich in both historical significance and landmass: at 417 hectares, it is Europe’s largest urban park, and not far behind in worldwide rankings.

 With an extensive network of paths that weave through vast meadows and tufts of forest, the park is an ambler’s paradise.
 Most people, however, congregate in the park’s Sudteil, the half closest to the city center, and so strolling to the park’s less-crowded, much quieter Nordteil—its “better half,” in my opinion—reveals the full glory of this masterpiece.
 A real delight is stumbling upon the Nordteil’s very own herd of sheep, which help keep the meadows cropped.
 Just watch where you put your feet…